De Haas-van Alphen effect and a giant temperature peak in heavy fermion SmB$_6$ compound: Abstract

 \section{Abstract}

-In this paper we give a possible explanation of the giant temperature peak in the temperature dependence of the amplitude of the dHvA oscillations experimentally observed in heavy fermion SmB$_6$ compound.
-We propose a theoretical model when two species of fermions, one much heavier than the other and both with electron-like dispersing energy bands, although hybridize to open up an energy gap at their degeneracy point, but nevertheless keep the system metallic with a heavy fermion hybrid at the Fermi energy.
-It is shown that the heavy fermion hybrid oscillates in the dHvA effect not only with its own Fermi surface, but also with a surface which does not correspond to any existing fermion state.
-The experiment suggests that the values are such that the surface of the cross-section of the fermion energy bands before they hybridize approximately equals to the Fermi surface of this unexisting fermion state after the hybridization.
-It is exactly this heavy fermion hybrid which results in the giant temperature peak.
-A number of new signatures for the experiments to look for in order to confirm or rule out our explanation is given.
+In this paper we suggest a possible explanation of the giant temperature peak in the amplitude of the de Haas-van Alphen oscillations observed at very low temperatures in insulating SmB$_6$ system.
+Our theoretical model consists of two fermions with particle-like dispersion but with different masses, one much heavier than the other, which hybridize with each other to open up a gap at their degeneracy point.
+As a result of the hybridization a heavy-fermion hybrid appears at the Fermi level.
+Our results strongly suggest that it is exactly this heavy-fermion hybrid which results in the giant temperature peak.
+In addition we propose a scenario when this hybrid has edge states.

 Recent experiments where quantum oscillations in Kondo insulator SmB$_{6}$ were observed \cite{LiScience2014,SuchitraScience2015} still pose questions to the theory.
-It is claimed this material becomes insulating below $T_{\mathrm{c}}=40 \mathrm{K}$ due to the gapping of the Fermi surface.
-Resistivity grows below this temperature and saturates at very small temperatures.
-The observed quantum oscillations occur only in the magnetization, i.e. it is de Haas - van Alphen (dHvA) effect which is observed, while the resistivity does not show any oscillations.
+The material is insulating due to a gapped Fermi surface of the conducting fermions.
+Nevertheless, is shows de Haas-van Alphen (dHvA) oscillations and the effect has deviations from the standard Lifshits-Kosevich \cite{LK,LP} dependence of the amplitude on temperature.

-In our point of view, there are three main experimental facts drawn from \cite{LiScience2014,SuchitraScience2015} a successfull theory should address.
+In our point of view, there is a number of main experimental facts drawn from \cite{LiScience2014,SuchitraScience2015} that a theory should address.
 First of all, the observed frequency of dHvA oscillations of the insulator is that of the metallic phase of the system \cite{LiScience2014,SuchitraScience2015}, i.e. before it turned insulating via the gapping mechanism.
 In experiments it was proved by comparing frequencies of a material LaB$_{6}$ which has a similar band struture to SmB$_6$, but which never turns insulating.
-Proposed theories \cite{KnolleCooperPRL15,AlisultanovJETP2016,PalPRB2016,PalArxiv2022} do explain this fact in a various models of insulators.
+Proposed theories \cite{KnolleCooperPRL15,TopodHvA2016,AlisultanovJETP2016,PalPRB2016,PalArxiv2022} do explain this fact in various models of insulators.
+Insulating state in these theories \cite{KnolleCooperPRL15,TopodHvA2016,AlisultanovJETP2016,PalPRB2016,PalArxiv2022} is formed due to the hybridization of electron-like and hole-like fermions at their degeneracy points, and as a consequence opening of an energy gap in the spectrum of fermions.